rdlauer/articles/kinvey/mobile-app-tutorial/part2.md

 TODO!!!!! maybe also open the app up in VS Code? also sorting/filtering

 With those edits in place, let's look at some of the other options provided by Kinvey Studio.
 In the properties pane, you can scroll through and see all of the one-click options you have to customize the grid.
 For now, let's focus on the options towards the bottom.
-We can easily add `sorting` and `filtering` options with just one click:
+We can easily add `sorting` and `filtering` options with just one click, again without touching code:

 IMAGE